 This guide will walk you through teaching your dog to sit, including the importance of positive reinforcement and consistency.
 Whether you’re a first-time dog owner or just looking to improve your training skills, this guide will provide the information you need to teach your dog this fundamental command.
 So, grab some treats, and let’s get started!

-What age I Can Teach Your Dog Sit On Command?
+When Can I Start Teaching My Dog Sit On Command?

 The question of when to initiate obedience training for a puppy often leaves many pet owners at a loss.
 However, the truth is that pups as young as 6 to 8 weeks old are more than capable of mastering rudimentary obedience commands such as “sit” and “stay.”
 The early developmental stages of a young dog are pivotal in their cognitive and behavioral development and, therefore, should not be neglected.
 It is worth noting that even older dogs without mobility impairments can also be taught the “sit” command.